-Despite the effectiveness of (AI)$^1$ that we have presented, the effectiveness has not been explored for different model architectures such as encoder-decoder models.
-Due to a limited computing budget, we can only run our (AI)$^1$ experiment on the BLOOMZ-560M, we encourage future works to scale up the experiment into larger model sizes.
-Moreover, in terms of continual learning, we only explore a single method, i.e., experience replay~\cite{david2019experiencereplay}, due to the minimum memory requirement required for this method.
-Further analysis and examination of other potential continual learning approaches, such as A-GEM~\cite{chaudhry2019agem} and EWC~\cite{liu2018rewc}, will be another potential research direction to be explored.
+In terms of continual learning methods, we only explore a single approach, i.e., experience replay~\cite{david2019experiencereplay}, due to the efficient memory requirement of this method.
+Further analysis and examination of other potential continual learning approaches, such as A-GEM~\cite{chaudhry2019agem} and EWC~\cite{liu2018rewc}, is another potential research direction to be explored in future works.